 Shevi reports on a daily basis to the UK trustees.
 She has ensured that the Rainbow Centre enjoys an excellent reputation amongst all the relevant authorities as well as elite schools in the area.

 Randhima, the Head of Welfare, is responsible for a critical area of the Centre’s operations.
 She began her work by taking on the huge task of establishing relationships with all of the Rainbow Centre families, making regular visits and phone calls, often available on a 24-hour basis and working seven days a week.
 The Welfare Department has been able to gain insight into the root causes of poor concentration, learning difficulties, mental illness, extreme suffering and abusive behaviour suffered by the Centre’s children.
 The fact that the Rainbow Centre has expanded its scope to offer comprehensive support not just to the children but to their entire family has been a key to the department’s success.
 The Centre has become a haven for those in crisis and has made significant improvements in standards of care, despite the daunting extent of the work.
 Randhima’s exceptional dedication, diligence, wisdom and compassion has meant that the Welfare Department has both saved and transformed the lives of many Rainbow Centre families despite the often extremely disturbing and seemingly insurmountable problems it has had to address

 Cordelia works as an Operations Assistant for the charity, supporting the team in the UK.
 She grew up alongside the children at the Rainbow Centre ever since it was set up in 2005.
 She spent her school holidays volunteering there; teaching English, art, yoga and meditation and building life-long bonds with many of the students.
 She has a great insight into the experience of children and their needs.
 She is the children’s favourite member of the Rainbow team.
-Her excellent communication skills are a great asset both with the students and also through the construction and management of the website and social media posts.
+Her excellent communication skills are a great asset both with the students and also through the construction and management of the website.